 - Students must follow specific program requirements in the area of research (see Research Requirements). - Students must establish residency as follows: - 1.
 PhD Residency.
-A sequence of two out of three consecutive terms (semester or summer) at a full-time load. - 2.
-EdD Residency.
+A sequence of two out of three consecutive terms (semester or summer) at a full-time load. - EdD Residency.
 A sequence of any three out of seven consecutive terms (semester or summer) at a full-time load.
-This requirement may be met by enrolling for three consecutive summers. - Students must successfully pass the comprehensive examination. - Students are required to take 16 dissertation credits and write and defend a dissertation.
+This requirement may be met by enrolling for three consecutive summers. - Students must successfully pass the comprehensive examination. - Students are required to take a minimum of 16 dissertation credits and write and defend a dissertation. - Students who have registered for the minimum of 16 dissertation credits and have not graduated and are still within the program time limit will register for dissertation continuation until graduation. - Students who registered for the total required minimum of 16 dissertation credits but have not graduated within the program time limit must register for one (1) dissertation credit each semester until graduation.